allan-villan/kafka-fraud-detection/README.md

 ### Considerations:

-Because a fraud detection system relies on streamed data to produce alerts as soon as possible, Apache Kafka is used to handle the streamed data due to its capabilities and the robust community surrounding this wonderful framework.
+Because a fraud detection system relies on streamed data to produce alerts as soon as possible, Apache Kafka is used to handle the streamed data due to its streaming capabilities and the robust community surrounding this wonderful framework.

 ### Architecture diagram:
 ![Kafka diagram drawio](https://user-images.githubusercontent.com/84660320/189236982-0eeee525-d074-48b4-aff5-b24ae9193658.png)

-Two clusters are connected through a network to better separate processes:
+Two clusters are connected through a network:
-- Source Cluster handles fraud detection
+- The **Source Cluster** handles fraud detection
-- Destination Cluster communicates the information processed by Source Cluster
+- The **Destination Cluster** communicates the information processed by Source Cluster and regulates processes through **ZooKeeper**

 ### Project Layout:
 <img width="311" alt="project_layout" src="https://user-images.githubusercontent.com/84660320/189238313-8e01728f-a13e-461a-80c0-ba39840d0c2f.png">